Bio3SS/Bio3SS.github.io/midterm2.md

 Please arrive promptly, with your Mac-standard calculator, a pencil for multiple-choice questions, and a pen for short-answer questions.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.

-{% comment %}
 {% endcomment %}

 # Resources

 Practice tests and study questions are provided as study aids.
 Material content and coverage will change slightly from year to year.
 If it's not mentioned in the notes we're covering for the test, you don't need to know it.

+{% comment %}
 Test keys will be released on Tuesday
+{% endcomment %}

 * [Test from 2019](materials/2019/midterm2.2.test.pdf)
     * [Key](materials/2019/midterm2.2.key.pdf)